What is Emotionally Focused Therapy?

 “Love is a constant process of tuning in, connecting, missing and misreading cues, disconnecting, repairing, and finding deeper connection.”

-— Sue Johnson (Founder of EFT)
+— Sue Johnson (founder of EFT)

 What if I’m not sure about the “emotionally focused” part?